engrmahabub/wee/syntax/syntax.md

 ; define a constant that can't change it's value con pi:R = 3.14

-; establis a var region for multiple variables var a   : Z ;Integer var x,y : R ;Double var q,p : L ;Logic
+; establis a let region for multiple variables let a   : Z ;Integer let x,y : R ;Double let q,p : L ;Logic

 ;using modifier operators
 set a := 10  ; modify value of a